History of the automobile: Gas mixtures

 The lack of suitable fuels, particularly liquids, hampered early attempts at making and using internal combustion engines—therefore, some of the earliest engines used gas mixtures.
 In 1806, the Swiss engineer François Isaac de Rivaz built an engine powered by internal combustion of a hydrogen and oxygen mixture.

 In 1826, Englishman Samuel Brown tested his hydrogen-fueled internal combustion engine by using it to propel a vehicle up Shooter's Hill in southeast London.
-Etienne Lenoir's automobile with a hydrogen-gas-fueled one-cylinder internal combustion engine made a test drive from Paris to Joinville-le-Pont in 1860, covering some 9 km in about three hours.
+Etienne Lenoir's automobile with a hydrogen-gas-fueled one-cylinder internal combustion engine (Hippomobile) made a test drive from Paris to Joinville-le-Pont in 1860, covering some 9 km in about three hours.
 A later version was propelled by coal gas.
 A Delamare-Deboutteville vehicle was patented and trialed in 1884.

 Gasoline

 Nicolaus Otto and Eugen Langen had built a working engine in 1867.
 About 1870, in Vienna, Austria-Hungary, inventor Siegfried Marcus put a liquid-fueled internal combustion engine on a simple handcart which made him the first man to propel a vehicle using gasoline.
 Today, this is known as "the first Marcus car" but would be better described as a cart.
 His second car, built and run in 1875 according to some sources, was the first gasoline-driven car and is housed at the Vienna Technical Museum.
 However, the latest research shows that it was not built until 1888/89.
 In 1883, Marcus secured a German patent for a low-voltage ignition system of the magneto type; this was his only automotive patent.
 During his lifetime, he was honored by some as the originator of the motorcar, but the Nazis all but erased his place in history during World War II.
 Because Marcus was of Jewish descent, the Nazi propaganda office ordered his work to be destroyed, his name expunged from future textbooks, and his public memorials removed.
 John Nixon of the London Times in 1938 considered Marcus' development of the motor car to have been experimental, as opposed to Carl Benz who took the concept from experimental to production.
 Nixon described Marcus' cars as impractical.